 Jon Terry’s main defense lies in the due process clause of the United States Constitution.
 The Due Process clause states that the United States Federal Government must uphold the legal rights and liberties of its citizens when they are arrested or taken into custody.

 The Terry v.
 Ohio case took place on December 12th of 1976.
 The case was filed by John Terry who claimed that his arrest resulted from an invasion of his privacy.
 Terry believed that Officer McFadden violated his 4th Amendment rights, which protect citizens of the United States from unlawful searches and seizures conducted by police officers or law enforcement agents.

 The case between Terry v.
 Ohio was heard in the United States Supreme Court and decided on June 10th of 1968.

 Terry v.
 Ohio: The Verdict

 The United States Supreme Court in Terry v.
 Ohio ruled in favor of the state, claiming that Officer McFadden’s search was initiated from evidence and reasonable suspicion.
-The United States Supreme Court therefore ruled that Officer McFadden possessed probable cause; the court viewed the two men as being a threat to society, therefore allowing Officer McFadden to conduct a search.
+The United States Supreme Court, therefore, ruled that Officer McFadden possessed probable cause; the court viewed the two men as being a threat to society, therefore allowing Officer McFadden to conduct a search.

 In Terry v.
 Ohio, John Terry’s claim that Officer McFadden violated his privacy and conducted an illegal search was not upheld by the United States Supreme Court.
-The 4th Amendment does prohibit law officers from conducting search and seizures without probable cause, but in this matter, the court not only ruled Officer McFadden in possession of probably cause, but also viewed Terry and his accomplice as threats to society.
+The 4th Amendment does prohibit law officers from conducting search and seizures without probable cause, but in this matter, the court not only ruled Officer McFadden in possession of probable cause but also viewed Terry and his accomplice as threats to society.